 Before packing a damp toothbrush, shake off as much residue water from the bristles as you can.
-Then once you arrive at your destination, it's recommended you remove your toothbrush to air out.
+Then once you arrive at your destination, it's recommended you remove your toothbrush from your bag and air it out.

-Be mindful that you store the brush upright rather than placing it directly on a surface like a hotel counter to limit further contamination.
+To limit further contamination, store the brush upright rather than placing your brushes bristles directly on a surface like a hotel counter.
 The AutoBrush Pro has a flat base, allowing your brush to stand up straight up independently.
 Also make sure your toothbrush is away from the edge of the counters to prevent it falling on the floor.

 Use a Brush Head Case